presnick/ProgramsInformationPeople/_sources/Functions/DecodingaFunction.rst

             z.append(y)
             return x + 3

-.. mchoicema:: test_questionfunctions_3_4
+.. mchoice:: test_questionfunctions_3_4
+   :multiple_answers:
    :answer_a: integer
    :answer_b: float
    :answer_c: list
    :answer_d: string
    :answer_e: Can't tell
+   :feedback_a: y-2 or  x+3 could produce an integer.
+   :feedback_b: y-2 or  x+3 could produce a float.
+   :feedback_c: y-2 or  x+3 can't produce a list.
+   :feedback_d: neither y-2 or  x+3 could produce a string.
+   :feedback_e: You can tell from the expressions that follow the word return.
    :correct: a,b
-   :feedback_a: y-2 or  x+3 could produce an integer
-   :feedback_b: y-2 or  x+3 could produce a float
-   :feedback_c: y-2 or  x+3 can't produce a list
-   :feedback_d: neither y-2 or  x+3 could produce a string
-   :feedback_e: You can tell from the expressions that follow the word return.

    What are the possible types of the return value from cyu3?